tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/产品管理/设备影子_intl.md

 ## After the Device Reports the Status

-After the device reports the status to IoT Hub, the console will display the latest device shadow status.
+After device reports status to IoT Hub, the console will display the latest device shadow status.
 ![](https://main.qcloudimg.com/raw/dd9af45b66282cfbb02cc7b50d76faf0.png)

 ## For the Application to Update the Device Shadow Status